 All students attending Henderson County High School must complete eight (8) full semesters of high school to graduate.
-Any early graduate must have the recommendation of the high school Principal and the senior guidance counselor AND the approval of the Board.
+Any early graduate must have the recommendation of Henderson County High School Principal or Central Academy Principal and the senior guidance counselor AND the approval of the Board.

-Any student attending Henderson County Academy may graduate upon fulfilling the program’s graduation requirements.
+Any student attending Central Academy will receive a letter of completion upon fulfilling the program’s graduation requirements and may attend graduation ceremonies at Central Academy at the end of the school year.

 Related Policies: